 With this information in hand, let’s compare payment gateway services.

 PayPal is the most popular payment gateway on the market.
 Its name is synonymous with excellent customer service, quick transfers, and the highest conversion rates when compared to other payment types.
-You can read the full study on conversion analysis here (sponsored by PayPal)

 What are the key differences between PayPal business solutions?